cjk/pandoc-letter/README.md

 `letterhead`
 :   Image file to be used as letterhead (requires the [wallpaper][] package), applied only to the first page.

+`subject`
+:   Short line of text appearing above the opening that indicates the intent or purpose of the letter

 `opening`
 :   Text for the salutation.